8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20220901/content.md

 - Small-cap growth: Roughly 7 percent.
 - Large-cap bland: Roughly 15 percent.

 The previous list includes the 401k from my previous employer, which I'm planning to roll into my Traditional Individual Retirement Account.
-I'll sell everything from all three funds, however, my current employer will be picking up the S&P 500 fund, so, it's not going away entirely.
+I'll sell everything from all three funds, however, only two (the small- and mid-cap funds will stay gone).

 The mix after doing the rollover will look something like this: